wilsonchingg/dnn-speech-enhancement/README.md

 # Python Version #
 Python 2.6+ / Python 3.5+

-To run any test script, Python 2.6+ must be required
+To run any test script, Python 2 is required (due to package dependency)

 # Installing dependencies #
 run the following command from the project root directory